Ramsgate: Tourism

-Ramsgate's main attraction is its coastline, particularly Ramsgate Main Sands, which was awarded a Blue Flag in 2015.
+The town's main attraction is its coastline, particularly Ramsgate Main Sands, which was awarded a Blue Flag in 2015.
 Ramsgate's wartime deep shelter tunnels are open to the public for tours, which have been running since 2014.

-Ramsgate town has a small population of feral rose-ringed parakeets.
-The story about them appearing in Ramsgate still remains a mystery.
-According to some sources they may have flown away from the trading ships coming from British India in the 1800s.
+The town has a small population of feral rose-ringed parakeets.
+The story about them appearing in Ramsgate remains a mystery.
+According to some sources, they may have flown away from the trading ships coming from British India in the 1800s.
 The local council publishes a website specifically aimed at tourists visiting Ramsgate and neighbouring towns.

-There is an annual regatta event based at Ramsgate during the summer.

-Ramsgate carnival is an annual parade that takes place during the summer.
+There is an annual regatta event during the summer.
+Ramsgate Carnival is an annual parade that takes place during the summer.
 Other events include the annual Addington Street Fair and the French Market.